junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 "What is it?"
 Sammy asks.

 Dean shrugs a little.
 "I have no idea.
-I'll ask Dad when he come back.
+I'll ask Dad when he comes back.
 Are you okay with going to sleep now?
 No other monster under the bed if this is the only one and we got it?"

 The kid tilts his head and listens and considers.
 "Okay," he agrees finally, lying back down.

 Dean lets out a relieved little breath.
-He rubs his nose unconsciously then, forgetting it's the same hand rubbing the creature's fur.
+He rubs his nose unconsciously then, with the same hand that he forgot he was using to rub the creature's fur.
 His nose itches immediately, and he sneezes.
 The creature gives him an offended glare, as if blaming him for getting the flying saliva onto its freshly licked fur when he sneezed.
-Dean realizes it has a blue edge around its pupil when it looks at him attentively, and it's actually looking pretty cool.
+Dean realizes it has a thin circle of blue edge around its pupil when it looks at him attentively, and it's actually looking pretty cool.
 He thinks he can almost tell its mood by looking into its eyes, like right now, the thing looks a little annoyed.

 Dean murmurs a quick "Sorry," feeling genuinely apologetically, so he compensates by petting and flattening its fur on the back as well.
 The creature's eyes drift close shortly, edging into him closer, nuzzling into his hand at one point, and ends up curling up between his spread legs and uses his lap as pillow to fall asleep.
 Its breath evens out, and the purr turns into a quiet sound.
 Dean realizes one can really hear the sound of breathing if they listen closely enough.

 He drifts asleep eventually as well, folding over the little thing.
-The creature is warm and furry, actually quite comfortable to lean into.
+The creature is warm and furry, like the softest mattress and pillow and furry blanket all combined, actually quite comfortable to lean into.

+He wakes up with the thing's tail wrapping over his back.

 Dean learns it's called a "cat", the next day, when his Dad comes back.
 And that it's *not* a monster (unless it's not *just* a cat), after a series of test his Dad conducted, including silver, iron and salt.
-The creature -- the cat -- doesn't particularly like the touch of various metals, probably because they're cold, but it appears curious about salt and tries to taste some, which makes Dean chuckle and reassures his Dad that it means it's "clean".
+The creature -- the cat -- doesn't particularly like the touch of various metals, probably because they're cold, but it appears curious about salt and tries to taste some, licking Dean's finger with its pink tongue, which makes Dean chuckle, which also reassures his Dad that it means it's "clean".
 Dean is very glad.

 He gets a speech from his Dad, not unexpectedly, about how he should be able to test whether the creature is a monster or just a creature -- especially when it's a new thing he's never seen before (though "cat" is actually a quite common creature, according to his Dad, they just haven't got a chance to run into one for Dean to acquaintance in his five short years of life) -- all by himself.
 He's surprised, though, that instead of being scolded for rummaging the duffle bag and taking the gun, his Dad puts a hand on his shoulder with a proud look, and tells him that this is the right thing to do; that if there is something coming to them, it's always the first and the most important thing to do to protect Sammy, to make sure his kid brother is safe; and that if he wants, maybe they can start the lesson for that earlier than planned.
 Dean feels proud.

 Even better, with his Dad's permission -- though not without quite some persuasion and begging, and Dean thinks the hesitant nod is probably mostly due to it being a reward for what he's done right, and Dad's in a not too bad mood this morning -- Dean gets to take the cat with him when they leave the motel and get moving again.
 Despite his very constant sneezing when he's too close to the cat -- which is only just a little inconvenience, Dean doesn't really mind -- he finds he's rather attached to the little thing, feeling all warm and fuzzy and *safe* when his hands are rubbing its fur.
 So his hands don't stop petting it when they sit in the car.
 The cat doesn't seem to mind at all either, curling up on his lap, purring comfortably.

-When Sammy asks him what name he wants to give to the cat, Dean finds himself debating between just plain "Cat", "Monster Under The Bed", and "Lucky" (since they were just talking about fortune that night before running into this little thing, and it feels like luck to him).
-But somehow Dean just knows Dad wouldn't appreciate the name "Lucky", the same way he doesn't like it when Dean drinks water with a straw; and Sam would say "Monster Under The Bed" is too long a name for a cat and it might give him nightmares.
-So he settles on just simple, straightforward, "Cat".
+When Sammy asks him what name he wants to give to the cat, Dean finds himself debating between just plain "Cat", "Monster Under The Bed", "Lucky" (since they were just talking about fortune that night right before running into this little thing, and it feels like luck to him), and "Thursday" (which is the day they met).
+But somehow Dean just knows Dad wouldn't appreciate the name "Lucky", the same way he doesn't like it when Dean drinks water with a straw; and Sammy would say "Monster Under The Bed" is too long a name for a cat and it might give him nightmares; and he decides against "Thursday" himself because it sounds as if to say the little thing is just plain normal like any day of a week while it's all so very special.
+So he ends up settling on just simple, straightforward, "Cat".
 Cat doesn't seem to mind that either.

 And after a few tries, Dean manages to make Cat remember and react to the name.
 He strokes its head a few times while calling it -- he thinks it's a "he", actually, the way it looks at him almost looks like a person -- and Cat learns to raise his head to glance at him with a questioning look before returning to whatever he's doing before that, nuzzling Dean's shirt or licking his paws or chewing his tail.
 Dean giggles, feeling bubbles of joy in his chest.
 He holds Cat close.

 <br>

-### (1984.6.8 Friday, Day 2)
+### Ch 2.
+(1984.6.8 Friday) (cat Day 2)

 > Day 2: Dean know Cat is cat
 >